Sri Lanka Holidays

 Galle is a living time capsule, a melting pot of colonial grandeur and bohemian chic.
 Its massive fortified walls protectively enclose densely-packed streets lined with British and Dutch colonial buildings.

 - Explore the charming fair-trade market in Magistrates Square on a Saturday.
-You’ll find all kinds of local produce and knick-knacks.

 - Independence Memorial is great for a history lesson and the restored Independence Arcade is perfect for a shopping fix.